 Public Records Request

 Dysart Unified School District #89 records are open to public review unless otherwise exempted from disclosure by District policy, Federal law and Arizona state laws.
-Access to DUSD public records is based on the following statutes and guidelines:
+Documents protected from disclosure are listed online with the Arizona Attorney General's Office

 What is the Fee for Public Records Requests?